Coco Austin Proves Her Love Of Bikinis As She Shares Latest Photos From Miami Trip

 “So nice, they did it twice!
 Coco caused a stir on the beach with her skin-baring swimsuit in a January 23 Instagram post, but the model’s daughter, Chanel, stole the spotlight with her miniature kid-friendly version of the same number.”

 Austin gave birth to Chanel in November 2015 and hasn’t stopped gushing over her little girl since.
 She’s known to take the tot almost everywhere with her and Ice T, even to his concerts.
-However, it seems the blonde bombshell definitely gets her gym time in as she’s in amazing shape— obviously.
+However, it seems the blonde bombshell definitely gets her gym time in as she’s in amazing shape — obviously.

 [Featured Image by Laura Cavanaugh/Getty Images]